-I am a general practitioner providing psychotherapy to individuals and families across the lifespan, with the following specialities:
+I am a general practitioner providing psychotherapy to individuals across the lifespan, with the following specialities:

 Depression is often characterized by feelings of sadness and hopelessness.
 It can lead to decreased interest in activities and maintain a felt sense of stuckness and difficulty completing tasks of daily living.
 Depression also impacts our ability to sustain relationships and is implicated in other emotional, mental, and physical health processes.
 It can feel like a brick wall, a deep hole or a tether to the past.
 In treatment together, we will integrate behavioral strategies, generate awareness and insight into thinking and feeling patterns, cultivate self-compassion, and examine significant events and relationships that are maintaining the depressive cycle.